churnikov/llm-rag-prototype/README.md

 Some pipelines may require an API key.
 To use them, create env variables and set values accordingly:

 * OPENAI_API_KEY

+## Pipeline API endpoints

+Interact with the API specification of the Chat with a website pipeline without using API tokens:

+  /chat_with_website_spec

+Chat with a website using model gpt-3.5-turbo:

+  /chat_with_website

+Chat with a wensite using model gpt-4:

+  /chat_with_website_gpt4

+Simple test pipeline:

+  /test_pipeline_01

 ## Development from base image deepset/hayhooks